Mixe languages: Phonology

 The phonology of Mixe languages is remarkable due to their complex system of vowel duration contrasts in addition to glottalization.
-There is a palatalized series of all consonant phonemes (as in Russian, Polish or Irish) and possibly a fortis/lenis distinction in the plosive series, the recognition of which however is obscured by a tendency towards allophonic voicing of consonants in voiced environments.
+There is a palatalized series of all consonant phonemes (as in Ukrainian, Polish or Irish) and possibly a fortis/lenis distinction in the plosive series, the recognition of which however is obscured by a tendency towards allophonic voicing of consonants in voiced environments.

-The tables below illustrate the phonemes for Ayöök (Totentepec) Mixe:
+The tables below illustrate the phonemes for Ayöök (Totontepec) Mixe:

 Vowels

 Syllable nuclei vary in length and phonation.
 Most descriptions report three contrastive vowel lengths.
 The other types of phonation have been variously termed checked vowels, creaky voice vowels and breathy voice vowels.